 d) an EAP-failure message.

-The EAP-request message is transported from the network to the UE using the PDU SESSION AUTHENTICATION REQUEST message.
+The EAP-request message is transported from the network to the UE using the PDU SESSION AUTHENTICATION COMMAND message.

-The EAP-response message to the EAP-request message is transported from the UE to the network using the PDU SESSION AUTHENTICATION ACCEPT message.
+The EAP-response message to the EAP-request message is transported from the UE to the network using the PDU SESSION AUTHENTICATION COMPLETE message.

 If the DN authentication of the UE completes successfully, the EAP-success message is transported from the network to the UE as part of the UE-requested PDU session establishment procedure in the PDU SESSION ESTABLISHMENT ACCEPT message.